ooni/spec/data-formats/df-002-dnst.md

 this is the ID of the transaction that caused this query.
 By grouping by treansaction ID, you could observe chains of events that are logically related.
 For example, a DoH lookup includes ancillary DNS lookups, TCP connects, TLS handshakes, etc. If zero, this field just indicates we don't know the transaction ID.
+Before 2022-08-26, this field was not used in production and had a different definition where the transaction was necessarily an HTTP transaction, which was acually too strict.

 ### DNS resolver engines